 Storage and Servicing of Classified Records

 Only the Washington National Records Center in Suitland, MD, can accept records containing classified National Security Information.
-It is cleared for Confidential, Secret, Top Secret, Sensitive Compartmentalized Information, Restricted Data, and Formerly Restricted Data
+It is cleared for Confidential, Secret, Top Secret, Sensitive Compartmentalized Information, Restricted Data, and Formerly Restricted Data.
+In addition, most centers can store, for an additional fee, sensitive but unclassified records in a separate vault.
+Contact the records center in your region for more information about availability of these services.

 Local Federal Records Centers offer training on FRC services (including transfer, disposition and reference procedures), either at records centers or onsite at agency